ShyamRazesh/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/README.md

   <ul>
     <li><a href="#header-5">Day 5- Final steps for RTL2GDS using tritonRoute and openSTA</a></li>
 </div>

 Author: Shyam Razesh

-Acknowledgements: SoC design Program by [Mr. Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836) , [VLSI System Design](https://www.vlsisystemdesign.com)
+Acknowledgments: SoC design Program by [Mr. Kunal Ghosh](https://www.linkedin.com/in/kunal-ghosh-vlsisystemdesign-com-28084836) , [VLSI System Design](https://www.vlsisystemdesign.com)

 ## OpenSource Physical Design
 This repository contains all the information studied and created during the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
 It is primarily foucused on a complete RTL2GDS flow using the open-soucre flow named OpenLANE.
 [PICORV32A](https://github.com/YosysHQ/picorv32) RISC-V core design is used for the purpose.